Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The Basque artisans who make espadrilles still produce them exactly the same way their ancestors did (well, there might be a machine or two to help things along but mostly, the process is the same).

-No one quite knows where or when they originated although some claim the espadrille was around as far back as 1322 in northeastern Spain.
 By the 18th century, they were common in the French Basque country and remained in wide use in the 20th century — Spain's dictator, General Franco, decided they would do just fine for his armies and so his troops went off to war wearing espadrilles.

-Popular personalities have been spotted wearing espadrilles: US President John F. Kennedy as a young man on the beach, or actresses Lauren Baccall and Grace Kelly (once Grace became Princess of Monaco, she probably didn't wear them as publicly).
+Popular personalities have been spotted wearing espadrilles: US President John F. Kennedy as a young man on the beach, or actresses Lauren Bacall and Grace Kelly (once Grace became Princess of Monaco, she probably didn't wear them as publicly).

-Then Yves Saint Laurent added heels and ribbons, and the rest is history.
+Then Yves Saint-Laurent added heels and ribbons, and the rest is history.

 Personally speaking, I prefer the traditional flat kind because I find the wedges a bit unsteady and I've fallen off them before...